+Ready to get rid of foot calluses as part of your summer skin care routine?
 Before you fall down that foot care rabbit hole and are ushered into an unforgettable foot care mishap by slapping on a shiny new set of foot peeling shoes, you’re going to want to read this article.
-Then craft up your own batch of this homemade callus treatment balm recipe to naturally promote foot health and banish tough calluses for good.
+Then learn how to make homemade callus treatment balm recipe to naturally promote foot health and banish tough calluses for good.

 No one wants ugly feet.
 Especially not when summer weather hits.
 We want our feet to look as awesome as those new sandals we just bought this season.
 What we DON’T want, however, is a YouTube video of us on a bus peeling skin off our feet. (…and then eating it.)